3 reasons “you” won’t return after this life

 Thus the “proof” of rebirth rested on a subjective experience of a non-physical entity in a non-ordinary state of awareness.
 If you lack such an experience yourself, then you have to trust the word of meditators more accomplished than oneself.

-Which is the topic of Michael Shermer’s forthcoming book, Heavens to Earth: The Scientific Search for the Afterlife, Immortality, and Utopia.
-In a recent column the Skeptic magazine founder lists three reasons “you” won’t survive past death.
+Which is the topic of Michael Shermer’s book, Heavens to Earth: The Scientific Search for the Afterlife, Immortality, and Utopia.
+In a column, the Skeptic magazine founder lists three reasons “you” won’t survive past death.

 Your memory cannot be restored